In this article:

 - Can Inquiries on My Credit Report Be Disputed?

 Whether it's a retail credit card or a jumbo mortgage loan, whenever you apply for credit the lender will likely pull your credit report in what's known as a hard inquiry.
 Each one can stay on your credit report for up to two years, but it shouldn't affect your credit scores for more than a year.
 In most cases, inquiries cease to have any significant impact on scores after just a few months.

 Having several hard inquiries within a short time may have a greater impact—except in certain cases (more on this below).
 Even so, the effect of each hard pull diminishes with time.

 Checking your own credit report or using credit monitoring services is not considered a hard inquiry and therefore has no effect on your credit score.

 What Is the Difference Between a Hard and Soft Inquiry?

 When you review your credit reports after applying for a loan, credit card or other form of credit, you'll likely see the hard inquiry it caused, but you also may see other inquiries, called soft inquiries.

 Soft inquiries are often the result of you checking your own credit report, a preapproved offer of credit, or a periodic account review by a company you already do business with—but those aren't the only events that can cause them.
 They differ from hard inquiries because they don't generally reflect an application you've submitted for credit, and could even be the result of something like the IRS verifying your identity for your tax refund, for instance.
 Soft inquiries do not affect your credit scores.

 How Much Does a Hard Inquiry Lower Your Credit Scores?

 How many points does a hard inquiry cost you off your credit score?
-FICO reports that a hard inquiry will reduce your credit score by an average of five to 10 points.
-If you have good credit, the decline may be less than that, and your scores should rebound in a few months.
+FICO® reports that a hard inquiry will reduce your credit score by five points or less.
+Your scores should rebound in a few months.